Mohamed-Ayaan358/Personal-Website/data/blog/web-review(fampay).md

 ### <ins>Database Score</ins> -> `9.5/10`

-A really good setup for what needs to be stored in the database as well as utilsing `redis` is an extremely good choice when dealing with transactional operations.
+A really good setup for what needs to be stored in the database as well as utilizing `redis` is an extremely good choice when dealing with transactional operations.

 With that we have come to the end of the review, its been a pleasure and I hope to see you soon!

 ---

-### Considering that the blogpost is a bit old, they may have altered several parts of their tech stack if anyone from `Fampay` can update me on any of the new changes then that would be spectacular.
+### Considering that the blogpost is a bit old, they may have altered several parts of their tech stack if anyone from `FamPay` can update me on any of the new changes then that would be spectacular.

 BLOG POST LINK -> https://fampay.in/blog/the-story-behind-fampays-tech-stack/